The orange Tabby Cat is known for its striking fur that comes in a huge variety of orange shades.

 #4 Brits call them Marmalade Cats

-Here in the UK, orange tabbies are often called Marmalade cats after the gingery color of one of our breakfast favorites – Marmalade, or Orange Jam.
+Orange tabbies are often called Marmalade cats in the UK, after the gingery color of one of our breakfast favorite – Marmalade, or Orange Jam.

-We often say the the M on an orange cat’s face stands for Marmalade too!
-Or Magnificent.
-Or Magic.
-Or Marvellous!
-And when we are not calling them Marmalade Cats, we tend to call them Ginger Cats.
+We often say that the M on an orange cat’s face stands for Marmalade too!
+Or Magnificent, Magic, or Marvellous!
+But when we’re not calling them Marmalade Cats, we tend to call them Ginger Cats.

 #5 Orlando was one of the first orange cats from literature to become famous